adrianjhpc/cirrus-website/status/index.md

 #### 0900-1700 GMT, 7 January 2019

 Electrical work is taking place at the ACF datacentre.
 All Cirrus nodes (login, data services, compute) will be unavailable during this time.

-Our systems team have encountered issues with the InfiniBand network not coming back online following the maintenance.
-This affects all clusters Cirrus, GSEG and EGDP.

-We are investigating the issue and are in communication with HPE in order to resolve the issue as soon as possible.

-Meantime the system is unavailable to all users and most likely will not be back online before the 5pm deadline.
-We apologise for the inconvenience this may cause.

 #### Changes made during Recent Maintenance Sessions